nuclio/nuclio/docs/concepts/architecture.md

 ## Function versioning

-nuclio supports function versioning.
+Nuclio supports function versioning.
 You can publish a new version of a function and tag it with aliases for referencing the function.

-nuclio provides the ability to run different versions of the same function simultaneously (for example, production and beta versions).
+Nuclio provides the ability to run different versions of the same function simultaneously (for example, production and beta versions).

 The event-source mapping can either specify the exact function version, or utilize a defined alias and thus eliminate the need to change the mapping when a newer version of the function is published.